Atomic-Ideas/lunar-particle-ui/README.md

 Lunar Particle UI Theme
 =========
-Dark theme emphasizing the Universe !
+Dark theme emphasizing theme Universe !
 Let's code with stars, matey!
+A UI spacial theme for galaxy hitchhikers.

 Description
 ----------------
-I create a new icon set by modifying/creating languages and frameworks icons.
-Some of the visual goals for creating a new dark theme was to put icons after the modified/created repository files/folders, put different icons to expanded/collapsed folders, differentiating common folder from repo folders - it was achieved!
-The theme also let you feel like coding in space, with a general transparency with earth vision perspective background, line number (gutter), tree-view and not exactly the editor, but the entire IDE background is a space vision of Earth.
+I've created a new icon set by modifying/creating languages and frameworks icons.
+ Some of the visual goals of creating a new dark theme were to put icons after the modified/created repository files and folders, put different icons to expanded/collapsed folders, differentiating common folder from repo folders - it was achieved.
+ The theme also let you feel like coding in space, with a general transparency with Earth's vision perspective background, line number (gutter), tree-view and not exactly the editor, but the entire IDE background is a space vision of Earth.
  Try it!
-Some changes is comming, but it is already awesome!
+Some changes are comming, but it is already awesome!

 **For a better experience use it with Lunar Particle Syntax**